bhavinrana07/bhavinrana.github.io/index.md

 ## Intro

-Software Professional with solid experience in the back-end, front-end, web and API development.Expert in LAMP and LEMP environments.
+Hi There, I'm **Bhavin** Software Professional with solid experience in the back-end, front-end, web and API development.Expert in LAMP and LEMP environments.
 Having hands-on Experience (8+ Years) not just in Development but also in Product Planning, Team Management, Analysis.